-The most important thing to understand about ADX that makes it different than most indicators is that, in spite of the word “directional” in its name, it actually should not be heeded for guidance about direction.
-The indicator is all about trend strength.
+As the ADX increases, that means that the trend is becoming stronger.
 In other words, the ADX could be moving higher and higher while prices are moving lower and lower, and all the ADX is telling you is that the trend is strong and getting stronger.
-The fact ADX is going “up’ doesn’t mean prices are doing the same.
+The fact ADX is going “up” doesn’t mean prices are doing the same thing.

 Below is an example of the ADX, in this instance being used with symbol IWM.
 The grey area denote portions when the ADX was below 25 (marked on both the ADX pane and the price pane for clarity).
 These are areas where prices tend to be “range-bound’ and not trending strongly.